 Establishing the validity of a wet signature requires comparing copies of the signature and offering testimony from witnesses who were present during the signing or handwriting experts.
 On top of being time- and money-consuming, this process can be unreliable due to the human factor.

-In contrast, electronic signatures use advanced technology to enhance security.
+In contrast, advanced electronic signatures use advanced technology to enhance security.
 They often come with encryption, audit trails, and various authentication methods to confirm the signer’s identity and prevent tampering.
 Thanks to these digital safeguards, it’s fairly easy to track when and where a certain document was signed.

 Simply put, wet signatures rely on subjective methods to prove authenticity.
 Meanwhile, e-signs (and especially digital signatures) leverage objective systems that leave little room for error.
 With that in mind, not only do electronic signatures save time and money, but they also reduce the risk of fraud.

-Downsides of Wet Signatures
+3 Key Downsides of Wet Signatures

 The downsides of wet signatures include higher costs, longer turnaround time, limited privacy and security, and record-keeping issues.
 Let’s examine them more closely: